Health & Wellness FAQ

-The list of questions and answers below were developed after the recent Town Hall discussion about the Psychological & Counseling Center (PCC) services.
+The list of questions and answers below were developed after a Town Hall discussion on mental health services.
 If you or your colleagues have other recommendations for topics of inclusion on this FAQ document, please submit them to GSmentalhealthservices@vanderbilt.edu.

 |Deductibles and Co-payments||Preferred, In- and Out-of-Network Providers|

 |Submitting an Insurance Claim||Mental Health Coverage in SHIP|

 The PCC does not have session limits.
 Rather, the average number of sessions a student receives is six sessions.
 When a student is approaching six sessions, PCC providers will write a brief clinical summary containing goals, progress, acuity, and circumstantial factors to the PCC clinical review team.
 This team will assess and determine continuity of care, which may include more sessions at the PCC, a referral to a campus or community partner, or a more intensive treatment recommendation.
 VUMC has found this medical review of treatment to be effective in allowing therapists to draw on perspectives other than their own in recommending the best course for an individual patient, and this is best practice in the medical community.

 Use patterns by Vanderbilt graduate students have historically ranged from one session to 135 sessions.
 Data from the Center for Collegiate Mental Health (CCMH) 2016 Annual Report shows that nationally: one is the most common number of appointments for individual therapy; clients averaged 5.86 appointments (Range: 1-117); and 20 percent of clients accounted for over 50 percent of all appointments, with 5 percent of clients accounting for 25 percent of service use.
 Thus, our patterns of use fit national norms.